8.3. Basic Types of Experimental Design

 • Step 2: Form blocks.
 Group experimental units into blocks based on the blocking variable.
 Each block should contain units that are similar with respect to this characteristic.

 • Step 3: Randomize within blocks.
-This is essentially conducting a separate completely randomized design within each block.
+This is equivalent to conducting a separate completely randomized design within each block.

 • Step 4: Apply treatments and measure responses.